Can Fiber Help You Lose Weight?

 Women over age 50: 21 grams

 If you read this and think that these suggested daily amounts of fiber sounds like a lot of fiber to consume, you are not alone.
 This is because many studies have demonstrated that the typical American diets only contain about half as much of this key nutrient as suggested by doctors and nutritionists.
-Since this nutrient can help stabilize blood sugar cravings and control appetite, that could go a long way towards explaining why there is both a diabetes and obesity epidemic in the United States.
+Since fiber can help stabilize blood sugar cravings and control appetite, the low intake explains why there is both a diabetes and obesity epidemic in the United States.
+Both are related to eating the wrong kind of foods.

-Easy Ways to Eat More Fiber for Health and Long-Term Weight Loss
+Easy Ways to Eat More Fiber for Your Health and Long-Term Weight Loss

-People might not be struggling to control their weight because they eat too much food but because they eat too much of the wrong things and not enough of the right things.
-As a caution, people who aren’t used to eating a lot of fiber might want to start adding it in slowly.
-By letting the body adjust gradually, dieters can avoid problems like gas and bloating that people experience when they suddenly add more bulk to their diet.
+You gain weight because you eat too much of the wrong things and not enough of the right ones.
+This includes fiber.
+As a caution, of you are not used to a lot of fiber might you start to add it in slowly.
+By letting the body adjust gradually, you can avoid problems like gas and bloating that people experience when they suddenly add more bulk to their diet.

 These are some tips to add more fiber to a healthy diet: